 It's a story that shows the restricted life of a woman.
 The chrysanthemums symbolize the main character's femininity and unfulfilled desires.
 Through her interaction with the tinker, we see her longing for a different kind of life outside her small world.

-John Steinbeck's final novel is 'The Winter of Our Discontent'.
+John Steinbeck's last novel was 'The Winter of Our Discontent'.